 Seasonal Camping at Wawanosh Park Conservation Area

 You’ll enjoy the quiet, friendly atmosphere of Wawanosh Park Conservation Area.
 The property is situated along the scenic Maitland River.
-Some campsites in the park are nestled in a grove of white cedar trees while others are in more open areas.
+Some campsites in the park are nestled in a grove of Eastern White Cedar trees while others are in more open areas.
 There’s a large picnic shelter on the grounds that can be reserved.
 The property also features easy access to the river and walking trails.
+The park is terrific starting or ending point for a canoe trip down the Maitland River.

 To the fishing enthusiast the Maitland River means catches of bass, chinook salmon, and rainbow trout.
 If you’d like to try some paddling, the Maitland River provides a variety of conditions ranging from calm waters for the novice to spring rapids that will test the skills of any canoeist.
 Wawanosh Park also offers the opportunity to put your feet up and enjoy the sights and sounds of river birds and animals.